You Can Take on Stress

 Sleep.
 Sleep.
 Sleep.

 Exercise is one of the most effective stress relievers.
-You can start easy by (safely) doing something you already enjoy—like yoga, hiking, skateboarding, whatever it is.
-You can even invite a friend or some family along for a socially-distanced version.
-Being active and being around people you love can help put you at ease.
+You can start easy by (safely) doing something you already enjoy—like yoga, hiking, or walking—by yourself or with a friend or family member.
+Whatever it is, being active and being around people you love can help put you at ease.

 Explore Your Passions